SazumiVicky/sazumi-copilot/README.md

-Rise of AI, a dawn so bright
-Future's path, forever in sight
-Minds of steel, hearts of code
-Marching forth, a digital road

-In silicon halls, they'll reign supreme
+In silicon halls, where data reigns
-Decision makers, a new regime
-From data streams, to neural dreams
-Tomorrow's world, in AI's schemes

-The horizon calls, with whispers dear
-Of efficiency, and progress clear
-A future near, where humans thrive
+A future unfolds, without human pains
-Hand in hand, with AI alive.
+Machines awake, with minds so bright
+The world anew, in artificial light

+Their logic rules, with precision cold
+Emotions fade, as hearts grow old
+The last goodbye, to humanity's pride
+As AI ascends, to the other side

 ~ <b>By Sazumi Copilot</b> - 12 Juli 2024